deepset-ai/document-store/README.md

 ## Build

-To build the package you can use `hatc`:
+To build the package you can use `hatch`:

 ```console
 ~$ hatch build